Ribbon diagram: History

-In 1982, Arthur M. Lesk and co-workers first enabled automatic generation of ribbon diagrams through a computational implementation that uses Protein Data Bank files as input.
+In 1982, Arthur M. Lesk and co-workers first enabled the automatic generation of ribbon diagrams through a computational implementation that uses Protein Data Bank files as input.
 This conceptually simple algorithm fit cubic polynomial B-spline curves to the peptide planes.
 Most modern graphics systems provide either B-splines or Hermite splines as a basic drawing primitive.
 One type of spline implementation passes through each Cα guide point, producing an exact but choppy curve.
 Both hand-drawn and most computer ribbons (such as those shown here) are smoothed over about four successive guide points (usually the peptide midpoint) to produce a more visually pleasing and understandable representation.
-To give the right radius for helical spirals while preserving smooth β-strands, the splines can be modified by offsets proportional to local curvature, as first developed by Mike Carson for his Ribbons program and later adapted by other molecular graphics software, such as the open-source Mage program for kinemage graphics that produced the ribbon image at top right (other examples: 1XK8 trimer and DNA polymerase).
+To give the right radius for helical spirals while preserving smooth β-strands, the splines can be modified by offsets proportional to local curvature, as first developed by Mike Carson for his Ribbons program and later adopted by other molecular graphics software, such as the open-source Mage program for kinemage graphics that produced the ribbon image at top right (other examples: 1XK8 trimer and DNA polymerase).

 Since their inception, and continuing in the present, ribbon diagrams have been the single most common representation of protein structure and a common choice of cover image for a journal or textbook.

 Current computer programs

 One popular program used for drawing ribbon diagrams is Molscript.
-Molscript utilizes Hermite splines to create coordinates for coils, turns, strands and helices.
+Molscript utilizes Hermite splines to create coordinates for coils, turns, strands, and helices.
 The curve passes through all its control points (Cα atoms) guided by direction vectors.
-The program was built on the basis of traditional molecular graphics by Arthur M. Lesk, Karl Hardman, and John Priestle.
+The program was built based on traditional molecular graphics by Arthur M. Lesk, Karl Hardman, and John Priestle.
 Jmol is an open-source Java-based viewer for browsing molecular structures on the web; it includes a simplified "cartoon" version of ribbons.
 Other graphics programs such as DeepView (example: urease) and MolMol (example: SH2 domain) also produce ribbon images.
 KiNG is the Java-based successor to Mage (examples: α-hemolysin top view and side view).

 UCSF Chimera is a powerful molecular modeling program that also includes visualizations such as ribbons, notable especially for the ability to combine them with contoured shapes from cryo-electron microscopy data.
 PyMOL, by Warren DeLano, is a popular and flexible molecular graphics program (based on Python) that operates in interactive mode and also produces presentation-quality 2D images for ribbon diagrams and many other representations.